-- Expecting to teach others encourages the use of effective learning strategies, such as structuring the material and seeking out key pieces of information.
+- Expecting to teach and teaching can lead to increased use of effective learning strategies, such as organizing the material and seeking out key pieces of information.

-- Expecting to teach also increases the motivation to learn, meaning that students generally make a greater effort to learn for those that they will teach, than they do for themselves.
+- Expecting to teach and teaching can lead to increased motivation to learn, since people will often make a greater effort to learn for those that they will teach, than they do for themselves.

-These benefits are not limited to learning in an academic setting; studies show that preparing to teach can also improve motor learning and enhance information processing when learning how to perform a physical task, such as how to hit the ball in golf.
+As we saw above, teaching others facilitates your own ability to learn the material.
+Accordingly, students who learn the material with the intention of teaching it later, perform better when tested on that material than those who learn it just for themselves.
+Furthermore, such benefits are not limited to academic settings, as studies show that preparing to teach can also improve motor learning and enhance information processing when learning how to perform a physical task, such as how to hit the ball in golf.

-Note: interestingly, some studies suggest that the fact that older siblings tend to have a higher IQ than their younger siblings, can be attributed to the fact that the older siblings act as tutors in the family, at an age when they experience significant cognitive development.
-This represents an example for the powerful potential of the protégé effect, and for its long-term benefits.
+Note: some studies suggest that the fact that older siblings tend to have a higher IQ than their younger siblings can be attributed to the fact that the older siblings act as tutors in the family, at an age when they undergo significant cognitive development.
+This represents an example of the powerful influence of the protégé effect, and of its long-term benefits.